 * In addition to sequestering carbon dioxide, trees we plant provide watershed restoration, climate management and erosion control, and improved local air quality.

 * Due to the primary location where we reforest (within the Montes de Aguacate Biological Corridor), reforestation of native trees helps restore habitat for increased biological diversity.

 Local Community Involvement

 In addition to offsetting carbon dioxide emissions (and other environmental benefits) the Carbon & Community program also supports the local economy and community.
-Implementation is primarily in cooperation with a local community-based partner in our sister town of Palmares.
-The mission of the Madre Verde Foundation is to "promote recuperation and conservation of forests, water, soil, biodiversity and other resources of the western central valley of Costa Rica."
-Earth Education International assists and supports those efforts, as well as similar efforts by others, through community integration, outreach, and education.
+Implementation is primarily in cooperation with local community-based partners in our sister town of Palmares with community initiatives involved in reforestation, watershed conservation, and related activities.
+Earth Education International assists and supports those efforts through community integration, outreach, and education.
 For more details, see an overview of our sustainability efforts, or the EEI Sustainability Assessment Inventory (Word document).
 On a personal level, this also provides an opportunity for EEI program participants and alumni to collaborate with Costa Ricans and others through shared field experiences and volunteer service-learning work.
-For example, past participants have assisted various reforestation efforts, helped the Madre Verde Foundation in restoration of their butterfly garden, maintaining hiking trails, attending to and fertilizing trees, working in the tree nursery and posting signs, and repairing and painting the bathrooms after they were vandalized.
+For example, past participants have assisted various reforestation efforts, restoration of a butterfly garden, maintaining hiking trails, attending to and fertilizing trees, working in a tree nursery and posting signs, and repairing and painting bathrooms after they were vandalized.
 On behalf of EEI and the local community, we thank all who have been involved for your efforts!

 Reforestation: Then and Now